mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/06-mapping-db-queries-to-views.md

 ---
-title: 06.
+title: 07.
 Breaking Down DB Queries
 description:
 published: true
-date: 2022-02-18T21:02:23.794Z
+date: 2022-02-22T00:09:14.278Z
 tags:
 editor: markdown
 dateCreated: 2022-01-24T23:01:36.210Z
 ---

-> This page is out of date.
-{.is-danger}

-This page goes through the [PostgreSQL documentation about queries](https://www.postgresql.org/docs/14/queries.html) and maps various concepts listed there to our data model.
+This page goes through the [PostgreSQL documentation about queries](https://www.postgresql.org/docs/14/queries.html) and maps various concepts listed there to the concepts in this spec.
 We'll follow the structure of the PostgreSQL docs.

 ## Table Expressions
 See ["7.2 Table Expressions" on the PostgreSQL docs](https://www.postgresql.org/docs/14/queries-table-expressions.html)